 He emigrated to Massachusetts sometime in 1670 from the Isle of Jersey, changing his name from Philippe L’Anglois.
-He married the aristocratic Mary Hollingsworth in 1675.
-She was the daughter of wealthy merchant William Hollingsworth and his wife, Elinor Story Hollingsworth.
+He married the aristocratic Mary Hollingsworth in 1675, the daughter of a wealthy merchant.

 By 1692, Philip English was one of the wealthiest fishing and shipping merchants in Salem.
 He owned a wharf and warehouse, 14 buildings and 21 seagoing vessels.
 In the spring of 1682 he was elected a town selectman.